25.8.11

 View of Church Street from the top flood of the Sleepin Guest House

+This is what the kids in Georgetown get to play on-- never take Vancouver's fancy playgrounds for granted!
 On Monday night, we had to take a mini bus back into the interior, since the intraserv is no longer running.
 We were squished onto two seats in the front row-if you call the middle seat between the driver and the passenger a seat!
 It was a bumpy trip, and the driver drove VERY fast along the paved strip between Georgetown and Linden.
 Not to mention, he was blasting Reggae the whole way, and every time he changed gears, he hit my leg!
 We had to pile on and off the mini bus numerous times to get our passports checked at Police stops, and for the driver and passengers to stop for snacks.
 Nevertheless, we eventually made it to Iwokrama!

 Happy to finally reach Kurupukari Crossing :)